 A singular admission decision is agreed upon by the Department of Theatre and the Office of Admission and is then delivered to the applicant.In addition, Screen Acting applicants will also be reviewed by the Dodge College of Film and Media Arts as part of the admissions process.

 Are the auditions to get into the program also the auditions to get into the BFA program(s)?

 The application process for the department differs by program.
 An applicant auditions specifically for the BFA Theatre Performance or BFA Screen Acting, or interviews for the BA Theatre (Theatre Studies or Theatre Technology) degree program.

 If I am not certain of which degree program I wish to pursue, must I choose one?

-However, at the time of the audition/interview, you may indicate that you wish to be considered for one of the other degree programs if not accepted to the program of your choice.
+However, in the Creative Supplement, you may indicate that you wish to be considered for one of the other degree programs if not accepted to the program of your choice.
 If you are not accepted to the degree program of your choice, but have indicated interest in another degree program, you will be considered for that degree program also.

 I auditioned for one degree program and was accepted, but I want to change to the another degree program in theatre.
 How do I do this?